 How to Make & Store It

-Measure out the ingredients, mix them all together in a bowl, pour or scoop it into your spice container, and enjoy your homemade pumpkin pie spice mix all season long!
+Measure out the ingredients, mix them all together in a bowl, pour or scoop it into your spice container, and enjoy your homemade spice mix all season long!
 It’s seriously that easy.

 Save money and make your own pumpkin pie spice mix with the spices you already have in your cupboard!
 Includes small-batch instructions for those times when you just need a bit for one recipe #pumpkinspice #fall